populationgenomics/gnomad-browser/browser/help/topics/regional-constraint.md

 ### Observed missense variants

-The observed number of rare missense variants per base in gnomAD v2.1.1 was determined by extracting all variants that met the following criteria:
+The observed number of rare missense variants per base in OurDNA v2.1.1 was determined by extracting all variants that met the following criteria:

 - Defined as a missense change ("missense_variant") by the Variant Effect Predictor (VEP)
 - Had an allele count > 0
-- Had an allele frequency of < 0.001 across gnomAD v2.1.1 exomes
+- Had an allele frequency of < 0.001 across OurDNA v2.1.1 exomes
-- Had a median coverage > 0 across gnomAD v2.1.1 exomes
+- Had a median coverage > 0 across OurDNA v2.1.1 exomes
 - Passed all variant QC filters

 ### Expected variant count